Cells, convexity and contractibility in general categories: Introduction

-Recent findings in a category theory \cite{Das2024zero} have revealed that the topological notions of homotopy, homology, contractibility, convexity, and homotopy invariance of homology, can be extended to other categories as well.
-These notions can be created in a general category $\calC$ if one has a co-simplicial object, which is a functor $F : \Delta \to \calC$.
-Here $\Delta$ represents the simplex category, which is purely combinatorial in nature.
+Recent findings in a category theory \cite{Das2024hmlgy} have revealed that the topological notions of homotopy, homology, contractibility, convexity, and homotopy invariance of homology, can be created in a general category $\calC$ if one has a co-simplicial object, which is a functor $F : \Delta \to \calC$ from the combinatorial simplex category $\Delta$.
 The codomain $\calC$ will be called the \emph{context}.
 The required axioms on $\calC$ are displayed in Figures \ref{fig:outline:4} and \ref{fig:outline:2}.
-Co-simplicial objects have been used in many different ways to obtain useful nerve functors (see \eqref{eqn:def:Nerve}) and homology theories, such as \emph{motivic theory} \cite{SuslinVoevodsky1997singular}, for Dold-Kan correspondences \cite{dold1958homology, Kan1958css} and polynomial differential forms \cite{Sullivan1977infntsml}.
-On the other hand, homotopy theory has been extended and abstracted in many different directions, such as the theory of model categories \cite[e.g.]{Quillen2006hmtpy, DwyerSpalinski1995homotopy}, $\infty$-categories \cite[e.g.]{Cisinski2019higher}, and abstracting the relation of homotopy itself \cite[e.g.]{GoerssJardine2009, DwyerKan1984singular}.

-The axiomatization in \cite{Das2024zero} provides a simple common ground for both these concepts, without using the heavy machinery of these higher categories.
+The axiomatization in \cite{Das2024hmlgy} provides a simple common ground for both homology and homotopy, without using the heavy machinery of \textit{higher categories}.
 The key idea was to distill the categorical or structural nature from some fundamental notions of topology, such as homotopy, contractibility and convexity.
-Instead of relying on their definitions based on points, sets, maps and convex sums, they can be re-interpreted by their relational properties with other objects in the collection $\Topo$ of topological spaces and continuous maps.
-This re-interpretation allows a generalization to general category $\calC$, by laying a foundation through set of axioms on the category $\calC$ and functor $F$.
+Instead of relying on their definitions based on points, sets, maps and convex sums, these can be re-interpreted by their relational properties with other objects in the collection $\Topo$ of topological spaces and continuous maps.
+This re-interpretation allows a generalization to general category $\calC$, by laying a foundation through set of axioms on the category $\calC$ and co-simplicial object $F$.

 Some of the axioms on $F$, particularly the axiom of convexity, is hard to verify in arbitrary categories.
 Convexity is an intuitive concept in topological or linear spaces, but more technical in abstract categories.
 Our usual notion of convexity involves a topological space as well as its embedding in a linear space.
 Two topologically isomorphic objects may be simultaneously convex and non-convex.
-Convexity is presented in \cite{Das2024zero} as a property extrinsic to an object, and independent of notions of embedding.
+Convexity is presented in \cite{Das2024hmlgy} as a property extrinsic to an object, and independent of notions of embedding.

 The goal of this article is to present a simple set of conditions under which these axioms are realized.
 These axioms, summarized in Figure \ref{fig:outline:4}, are entirely on $\calC$ and do not involve a functor $F$.
 We start with two basic building blocks denoted $F_0$ and $F_1$.
 These are objects of $\calC$ and $F_0$ coincides with the terminal element $1$ of $\calC$.
 The object $F_1$ plays the role of abstract interval or line segment.